U.S. accuses author of Melania Trump tell-all book of breaking nondisclosure pact | Law-Order

 U.S. accuses author of Melania Trump tell-all book of breaking nondisclosure pact

-Lawyers for Winston Wolkoff were not immediately available to respond to a request for comment.
+Winston Wolkoff, in a statement issued late on Tuesday, said she had fulfilled all the terms of her agreement with Melania Trump and the confidentiality provisions ended "when the White House terminated the agreement."
+"The president and first lady’s use of the U.S. Department of Justice to silence me is a violation of my First Amendment Rights and a blatant abuse of the government to pursue their own personal interests and goals," she said.

+She said she had exercised her right of free expression with the publication of her book and "I will not be deterred by these bullying tactics.”
 The complaint said the Justice Department has jurisdiction in the case because of the first lady's traditional public role dating back to Martha Washington, wife of the first U.S. president, George Washington.

 The government asked that any profits Winston Wolkoff might realize from the book and subsequent movie deal or documentaries be set aside into a "constructive trust," with the monies ultimately going to the Treasury Department.
 Published six weeks ago, the book was for a time on the New York Times best seller list.
 It sells for $16.80 on amazon.com.